davewalker5/RC2014/Programs/Singing/Prototype/README.md

 The build test runs when `z80asm` is installed; the execution test also needs `cc` and `SINGING_Z80_SOURCE`.
 Missing optional prerequisites produce explicit `skipped` results. `OK (skipped=...)` therefore does not mean the machine-code execution checks ran.

-To enable all 13 tests, point `SINGING_Z80_SOURCE` at the `libz80` directory in an [EtchedPixels EmulatorKit](https://github.com/EtchedPixels/EmulatorKit) source checkout.
+To enable all the tests, point `SINGING_Z80_SOURCE` at the `libz80` directory in an [EtchedPixels EmulatorKit](https://github.com/EtchedPixels/EmulatorKit) source checkout.
 This contains Gabriel Gambetta's Z80 CPU core (`z80.c`, `z80.h` and the `codegen` folder).
-The tests compile that core directly; a built emulator application is not required:
+The tests compile that code directly; a built emulator application is not required:

 ```bash
 SINGING_Z80_SOURCE=/path/to/Emulator/source/libz80 \